| |

 Support your local natural food store.
 Find a store that

 carries grains, beans, and flaxseeds in large bins.
-Don't look
+Look for

 plant foods.
 When we travel, we love to visit the local natural food

 stores.
 They can tell you a lot about a town.
-Some stores are upscale, and others seem to
+Some stores are upscale, and others are

 This is a cute little natural food store we found on the Oregon coast.